Davidslv/davidslv.github.com/modular-monolith-rails.md

           "name": "When should I NOT use a modular monolith?", "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Skip it when your app is young or small (roughly under 50–75k lines or a single small team), when you can't yet name your domains, when it's a thin CRUD app, or when you're using it to paper over a people or process problem.
+            "text": "Skip it when your app is young or small (a single small team, or before changes routinely collide across implicit boundaries), when you can't yet name your domains, when it's a thin CRUD app, or when you're using it to paper over a people or process problem.
 Premature boundaries drawn in the wrong place cost more than no boundaries at all."
           }
         },
         {